appendix-a

 A.1.1 References

-The announcement article of OpenAI's o1 model, which is regarded as the first LLM-based reasoning model:
+This is the announcement article for OpenAI's o1 model, which is regarded as the first LLM-based reasoning model:

-DeepSeek-R1 is the first open-source reasoning model that was accompanied by a comprehensive technical report, which was the first to show that reasoning emerges from reinforcement learning with verifiable rewards (a topic covered in more detail in chapter 5):
+DeepSeek-R1 is the first open source reasoning model to be accompanied by a comprehensive technical report showing that reasoning emerges from reinforcement learning with verifiable rewards (a topic covered in more detail in chapter 5):

-OpenAI CEO’s comment on the reasoning ("chain-of-thought") capabilities of future models:
+This is the OpenAI CEO’s comment on the reasoning (“chain-of-thought”) capabilities of future models: “We will next ship GPT-4.5, the model we called Orion internally, as our last non-chain-of-thought model.”

-A research paper by AI researchers at Apple finding that reasoning models are sophisticated (but very capable) pattern matchers:
+A research paper by AI researchers at Apple found that reasoning models are sophisticated (but very capable) pattern matchers:

 A.2.1 References